 Browsing through this sumptuous classic of English pomology will transport you back hundreds of years, to a time when English orchards abounded in a dazzling diversity of fruit.
 And when intrepid naturalists of the day found powerful partnership with some of the world’s most talented illustrators.

 The volume describes 30 apple and pear varieties, each represented in breathtakingly beautiful coloured plates.
 Local artists Elizabeth Mathews and Frances Knight (Thomas Knight’s daughter) provided the original drawings, and William Hooker, considered the finest illustrator of fruit, created the etchings that brought these drawings to brilliantly hued life.
-The care taken to provide life-like representation of the scabs, speckles and other blemishes observed on gathered specimens, helping to set the bar for later illustrated works, such as the Hogg and Bull’s Herefordshire Pomona.
+An odd situation as Hooker had been drawing and engraving plants, some of them fruit cultivars, for the Transactions of the Horticultural Society since at least 1807, but it may be that Hooker, based in London, was not thought a good candidate to illustrate a book so resoundingly regional in its application. care taken to provide life-like representation of the scabs, speckles and other blemishes observed on gathered specimens, helping to set the bar for later illustrated works, such as the Hogg and Bull’s Herefordshire Pomona.
 Knight contributed a prefatory note in which he lamented “the loss, through ill health, of the skill and talents of Miss Mathews of Belmont, to whom they were indebted for all, except three, of the very excellent drawings, from which the Plates were taken”.
 Only the first plate bears the relevant signature: “Eliz.th Matthews delt.”.
 The remaining three plates, identified by Knight as ‘Stead’s Kernel’, ‘Old Pearmain’, and ‘Friar’, were “the work of a very young and inferior artist of my own family; but those were finished under my own eye, and were most perfectly correct” (Whether his daughter was happy at being so described is not revealed).
 The artist in question was Frances Knight , later Mrs Stackhouse Acton, and an artist in a variety of fields; she lived long enough to contribute an illustration to the Herefordshire Pomona, seventy years after her drawings for her father’s bookTo quote Thomas “No kind of apple now cultivated appears to have existed more than two hundred years; and this term does not at all exceed the duration of a healthy tree, or of an orchard when grafted on crabstocks, and planted in a strong tenacious soil….
 The Moil and its successful rival, the Redstreak, with the Musts and Golden Pippin, are in the last stage of the decay, and the Stire and Foxwhelp are hastening rapidly after them. … All efforts, which have hitherto been made to propagate healthy trees of those varieties which have been long in cultivation, have, I believe, been entirely unsuccessful… all plants of this species, however propagated from the same stock, partake in some degree of the same life, and will attend it in the habits of their youth, their maturity and decay”.

 Knight’s hypothesis, while eventually proven partly untrue, gave a significant stimulus to the breeding of new cultivars of fruit.
 Unknown at the time viruses were responsible for this decline, and it was not until virus free stock could be grown that decline of varieties grafted multiple times could be avoided.